 If ever there were a “Sophie’s Choice” between two beloved countries, this is surely it.
 France and Italy are two of the best-loved and most-visited countries in the world.
 They boast incredible cultures with long histories, great food and drink, lovely architecture, comfortable climates, and some of the greatest monuments the world over.
-Ideally, you needn’t decide between these two incredible nations when planning a European vacation.
+Ideally, you needn’t decide between these two incredible nations.
 Unfortunately, you probably do.
 Not only does a life of travel consist of making hard choices between equally-appealing destinations, but both countries have similar appeal, so picking between the two is a real difficulty.
 Luckily, we’re here to help you out of your bind.

 Ideally, you’d visit both France and Italy, as they’re geographically close together and you can make your international flight tickets count for double by combining both countries into one itinerary.
 However, we know this isn’t feasible for most globetrotters.
 Putting aside the matters of cost, each country deserves a dedicated visit in its own right.
 You don’t want to shortchange France or Italy by skipping some of the major highlights of one to rush a trip to the other.
 So instead, you have to make the hard choice between two of the world’s most cherished countries.

 We’ve broken down a comparative guide to France and Italy, looking at landscape and climate, cost, landmarks, food and drink, and arts and culture.
-This was no easy task, but hopefully this will give you a better sense of these two nations and help you prioritize one on your next European vacation.
+This was no easy task, but hopefully this will give you a better sense of these two nations.

 Landscape and Climate